MicrosoftDocs/win32/desktop-src/ipc/nddegetsharesecurity.md

 ---
-Description: 'Retrieves the security descriptor associated with the DDE share.
-This is done usually for editing.' ms.assetid: '7d3cc965-45ee-40ce-a462-568200592345'
+Description: Retrieves the security descriptor associated with the DDE share.
+This is done usually for editing. ms.assetid: 7d3cc965-45ee-40ce-a462-568200592345
 title: NDdeGetShareSecurity function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # NDdeGetShareSecurity function

 \[Network DDE is no longer supported.
 Nddeapi.dll is present on Windows Vista, but all function calls return NDDE\_NOT\_IMPLEMENTED.\]

 Retrieves the security descriptor associated with the DDE share.
 This is done usually for editing.